Enabling Security Hub CSPM - AWS Security Hub

 4. Choose Enable Security Hub.

-Security Hub API
+Security Hub CSPM API

 Invoke the EnableSecurityHub API.
-When you enable Security Hub from the API, it automatically enables the following default security standards:
+When you enable Security Hub CSPM from the API, it automatically enables the following default security standards:

 • AWS Foundational Security Best Practices